-As we move into a robotic revolution, humans and bots will need to coexist, and employers must remove the obstacles that stand in the way of harmony.
+As we move towards the augmented workforce, businesses need to ensure their humans and bots coexist, and must remove the obstacles that stand in the way of harmony.

 Entering a brave new world of automation

 Industry is rapidly changing, and bots are fast becoming common features in every organization.
 Even on the smallest scale, robotic technology is all-pervading.
 This is evident in everything from retail chatbots to automated workflows.

 Whilst there are countless benefits to automation, human workers may feel fear, shock or resentment.
 Many may worry about job stability, or have concerns about their career path.
 Others will be resistant to the concept of change, and some will be uneasy about the idea of robots among the workforce.